What Is It, And How Common Is Syphilis In Singapore?

 Cost of Screening for Syphilis in Singapore

-The cost of screening for syphilis in Singapore ranges from around $50 for basic tests to about $200 for screenings that cover a number of different STDs.
+The cost of screening for syphilis in Singapore ranges from around $50 for STD screening packages with a few basic tests, to about $200 for screenings that cover a number of different STDs.

 Syphilis infection in its early stage is typically easy to treat.
 Primary, secondary and early latent syphilis can be treated with antibiotics.
 For late-stage syphilis, additional doses may be necessary.
 Treatment will cure the infection and prevent further damage, but it will not repair damage already done.